Journey to Pascha

 • What were some strange things that happened as Jesus was dying on the cross?

-It became very dark, rocks split open, and the curtain in the Temple in Jerusalem was torn in two pieces.
+It became very dark, rocks split open, saints who had died came back to life, and the curtain in the Temple in Jerusalem was torn in two pieces.

 • How did Jesus show His love for His Mother as He was dying on the cross?